Website Wireframing Template

 Making your own website wireframe is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Website Wireframe Template, then take the following steps to make one of your own.
+Miro's visual collaboration platform is the perfect wireframing tool to create and share one.
+Get started by selecting the website wireframe template, then take the following steps to make one of your own.

 1. Be clear about your goals

-Whatever your goals are, ensure that your entire team is aligned so the process will be able to run more smoothly.
+Whatever your goals are, ensure that your entire team is aligned so the process can run more smoothly.
 Write answers down on sticky notes on your website wireframe template to keep them top of mind.

 2. Think about the user experience

-When your user interacts with your product, they’re taking a journey from one part of the website to the next.
-This enables everyone on your team to understand how the website visitor will interact with every page on your site.
+When your user interacts with your product, they're taking a journey from one part of the website to the next.
+This enables everyone on your team to understand how the website visitor will interact with every page.
 As a UX designer, your goal is to make that journey as effortless and enjoyable as possible.
 Think about user interactions, not individual screens.
 Design for flow.
 Outline every entry point a user may have, and from there, begin your journey flow.

 Ask yourself these questions: What is important on this screen?
 How should the user interact with it?